-The Centers for Disease Control and Prevention (CDC) developed standard precautions to protect against the transmission of infection.
-CDC officials recommend that health care workers assume that all patients, regardless of their diagnosis, are potentially infected or colonized (carry an organism but not showing signs or symptoms of infection) with an organism that the patient could transmit in the health care setting.
+Standard precautions were developed to protect against the transmission of infection.
+The Australian Guidelines for the Prevention and Control of Infection in Healthcare recommend that health care workers assume that all patients, regardless of their diagnosis, are potentially infected or colonised (i.e. may be carrying an organism but not showing signs or symptoms of infection) with an organism the patient could transmit in the health care setting.

-Part of routine infection control practices, standard precautions include wearing gloves for situations involving known or anticipated contact with blood, body fluids, tissue, mucous membranes, or nonintact skin.
-1 If the task or procedure you're performing may result in splashing or splattering of blood or body fluids to the face, you should also wear a mask and goggles or a mask with a face shield.
-If the task or procedure you're performing may result in splashing or splattering of blood or body fluids to the body, you should also wear a fluid-resistant gown or apron.
-1 Additional protective clothing, such as shoe covers, may be appropriate to protect your feet in situations that may expose you to large amounts of blood or body fluids (or both), such as when caring for a trauma patient in an operating room or emergency department.
+Standard precautions are part of routine infection control practices, and include wearing gloves for situations involving known or anticipated contact with blood, body fluids, tissue, mucous membranes, or non-intact skin.

+If the task or procedure you're performing may result in splashing or splattering of blood or body fluids to the face, you should also wear a mask and goggles or a mask with a face shield.

+If the task or procedure you're performing may result in splashing or splattering of blood or body fluids to the body, you should also wear a fluid-resistant gown or apron. $\boxed{1}$

+Additional protective clothing, such as shoe covers, may be appropriate to protect your feet in situations that may expose you to large amounts of blood or body fluids (or both), such as when caring for a trauma patient in an operating room or emergency department.

 You should combine standard precautions with transmission-based precautions for patients with confirmed or suspected infection with highly transmissible pathogens.
-[1] [2] [4] (See Transmission-based precautions.)
-(See the "Airborne precautions" and "Contact precautions" and "Droplet precautions" procedures.)
+[1] [2] (See Transmission-based precautions.)
+(See the "Airborne precautions" and "Contact precautions, AU" and "Droplet precautions, AU" procedures.)